p00f/clangd_extensions.nvim/README.md

             -- This option is only respected when only_current_line and -- autoSetHints both are true.
             only_current_line_autocmd = "CursorHold",
-            -- wheter to show parameter hints with the inlay hints or not show_parameter_hints = true,
+            -- whether to show parameter hints with the inlay hints or not show_parameter_hints = true,
             -- whether to show variable name before type hints with the inlay hints or not show_variable_name = false,